-Postdoctoral Fellow.
-Yu-Han obtained her PhD in Biomedical Informatics from Harvard University in 2018.
-Her doctoral research with Dr. Joel Hirschhorn focused on developing computational methods for integrating metabolomics with genetic data to study obesity-related phenotypes.
-In the Lage Lab, she will analyze RNA-seq and proteomics datasets to study psychiatric diseases and type 2 diabetes.
+Yu-Han obtained her PhD in Biomedical Informatics from Harvard University.
+Her doctoral research with Dr. Joel Hirschhorn combined metabolomic and genetic data to study obesity.
+In the Lage Lab, she develops computational methods that integrate cell-type-specific PPI networks with multi-omic data types to study psychiatric and other complex disorders.

 Frederik obtained his undergraduate degree in Bioengineering at the Technical University of Denmark and has studied bioinformatics at both the Australian National University and Massachusetts Institute of Technology.
 He is currently a graduate student at the Wellcome Centre for Human Genetics at the University of Oxford.